 - Cholera: The risk of getting cholera while on holiday in a distant country is very low.
 Cholera bacteria are spread through water, raw foods and the bodily secretions of infected people.
 They are rarely spread directly from one person to another.
 Symptoms start two to three days after infection, and include watery diarrhea and severe vomiting that can quickly lead to dehydration.
 Left untreated, cholera can become life-threatening.

 Illnesses like typhoid and malaria, which are usually accompanied by a high fever, sometimes cause diarrhea too.

 Which parasites cause diarrhea?

-Giardiasis symptoms start about one week after infection and include a feeling of pressure in the upper abdomen, mild nausea and flatulence.
-The diarrhea is relatively mild but can continue for weeks, accompanied by vomiting.
+Giardiasis symptoms start about one week after infection and include a feeling of pressure in the upper abdomen (belly), mild nausea and flatulence.
+The diarrhea is relatively mild but can continue for weeks, sometimes accompanied by vomiting.
 Patients often report loud gurgling sounds from their stomach, tiredness and weight loss.

 Cryptosporidiosis can lead to watery diarrhea seven to ten days after infection.
 Further possible symptoms include abdominal pain, nausea, fever and weight loss.
 But the infection may also go unnoticed.

 Noroviruses and rotaviruses are found all over the world.
 One to three days after infection, the rotavirus often leads to sudden watery diarrhea, frequently mixed with mucus.
 This symptom is sometimes accompanied by vomiting, abdominal pain, and occasionally fever and breathing problems too.
 The infection usually lasts two to six days.

 Norovirus symptoms start six hours to two days after infection and include severe diarrhea, violent projectile vomiting and abdominal pain.
 Further symptoms may include nausea, headaches, joint pain, exhaustion and a mild fever.
 The symptoms usually last two days at the most.